B.A., Purdue University, 1977

 Amherst, MA 01003

-Christine B. McCormick came to the University of Massachusetts Amherst in 2005 as Dean of the School of Education.
-She received her Ph.D. in Educational Psychology, with a minor in measurement and statistics, from the University of Wisconsin-Madison.
-Previously she was a faculty member and held administrative roles at the University of New Mexico and the University of South Carolina where she taught graduate and undergraduate courses in human growth and development, educational psychology, learning and cognition, and classroom assessment.
+Christine B. McCormick was Dean of the College of Education at the University of Massachusetts Amherst from 2005 until 2016.
+She received her Ph.D. in educational psychology, with a minor in measurement and statistics, from the University of Wisconsin-Madison.
+Previously, she was a faculty member and held administrative roles at the University of New Mexico and the University of South Carolina where she taught graduate and undergraduate courses in human growth and development, educational psychology, learning and cognition, and classroom assessment.